derekwang99/DH110-DEREKWANG/assignment03/README.md

 > Where: This will be conducted in the home of the participant.
 > The interview will be recorded via Zoom.

+> The session consisted of the following sections:

+1. Background questions a.
+I wanted to learn about what a typical day looks like for the target users, and how my website could support those daily tasks.
+I also asked about any enjoyable and frustrating experiences they had that were not necessarily related to searching Asian American history.

+2. Observation a.
+I allowed the user to search up a topic that they wished to learn more about and asked that they think aloud. b.
+When users refined their search or chose certain results, I asked follow-up questions to clarify their thought process.

+3. Follow-up questions a.
+These were directive.
+I sought to understand alternative sources of information that users tapped into, besides the one shown in the observation period.

 </br></br>